Nm-mutua/terraform-azure-infra/README.md

   - 🔐 Hardened with UFW (Allow 22, 80), Fail2Ban
   - 📂 All configurations handled through ansible/playbook.yml

+### 🔐 Secure Credentials with Azure Key Vault using Terraform
+This section demonstrates how I used Terraform to deploy an Azure Key Vault instance and securely store a secret.

+## 🚀 Steps

+1. Define Key Vault in Terraform
+   - I used the azurerm_key_vault resource to deploy Key Vault and attach proper access policies for my Service Principal.

+2. Add Access Policy
+   - The policy grants permission to get, list, and set secrets (see screenshot).

+3. Inject Secret via Terraform
+   - I created a sample secret (e.g., a database password) using the azurerm_key_vault_secret resource.

+4. Verify Key Vault Deployment
+   - After running terraform apply, the Key Vault and its secret were successfully provisioned.
+       - ✅ Plan phase:
+       - ✅ Apply phase:

+5. Secret Confirmed in Azure Portal
+   - The secret was successfully created and stored securely.
+       - ✅ Success toast:
+       - 🔍 Secret details:

+## ✅ Outcome
+    - This demo shows how sensitive data (such as API keys or passwords) can be securely managed using Infrastructure as Code and Azure-native services, aligning with DevOps and security best practices.

 ## 📸 Screenshots

 ### Terraform output after applying the configuration on Azure: